March 1, 2015 Leave a comment

 This entire saga about the conquest of Canaan speaks of God waging war, God taking desperate measures, which an omnipotent God should never be forced to do.
-Massive killing, such as God commanded the Hebrews to do, is only necessary when evil forces have been able to conquer and enslave large areas, over a long period of time.
+Massive killing, such as God commanded the Hebrews to do at this time, is only necessary when evil forces have been able to conquer and enslave large areas, over a long period of time.
 But this indicates a gross failure of good forces to prevent that conquering, over a long period of time.
-The forces of evil should never have been allowed to accumulate so much power and so many victims.
+The forces of evil should never have been allowed to accumulate so much power and so many followers.
 This is a vital point that we shall explore much more below.

 Getting back to the war of the Hebrews versus Egypt, when God hardened Pharaoh’s heart and therefore took away Pharaoh’s free will, Pharaoh arrogantly rebuked God and mocked Moses, time after time, spurring God to bring another disaster to Egypt.
-The Pharaoh’s death and the death of his royal henchmen would have ended the conflict, but we are told that God wanted Pharaoh to stay very much alive and defiant, as an evil adversary to God, as an opposing pawn to justify a larger attack against a hostile nation.
-God played out a grand drama, argued and struggled with Pharaoh, laying waste to an entire nation, to punish its people.
+The Pharaoh’s death and the death of his evil henchmen would have ended the conflict, but we are told that God wanted Pharaoh to stay very much alive and defiant, as an evil adversary to God, as an opposing pawn to justify a larger attack against a hostile nation.
+God played out a grand drama, argued and struggled with a constrained Pharaoh, laying waste to an entire nation, to punish its people.
 He set up the Pharaoh as his punching bag, his sparring partner, who could not tap out from this fight with God.
 If this is true, the evil Pharaoh richly deserved it, but disabling or killing him would have been more efficient and more understandable.

 This rigged sparring exhibition with Pharaoh was God’s plan from the beginning, which he told Moses from the beginning.
 It was a rigged fight, because Pharaoh was not a free agent.
 He was constrained or restricted by God.
 God supposedly used this constraint of Pharaoh for a good reason.
 God kept punishing the people of Egypt, who bore indirect responsibility for the slavery of the Hebrews, instead of punishing the leader of Egypt, who bore direct and personal responsibility for the slavery of the Hebrews.
 It seems clear that God was punishing the people of Egypt for rejecting God for centuries, for accepting the false gods of Satan, even when the Hebrews were among them and worshiping God openly.
 The Hebrews followed a different moral code, that the Egyptians rejected.
 So God punished the Egyptians for holding to their ancient gods and religion and morals, that did not meet the standards of God.
 To accomplish this, God took away the free will of Pharaoh, already an evil man, making him essentially more evil, making him challenge God, instead of killing him, even though God killed thousands of other Egyptians in this campaign.

 This is a puzzling way for God to handle the situation, as if working within limitations, as if figuring ways around obstacles.
 Very puzzling, if God were omnipotent.
 But I have a question, that might solve the puzzle.
 What if God was simply not capable of disabling or killing the Pharaoh, even though God killed thousands of other Egyptians to make his point?
 What unknown factors would explain such peculiar limits to God’s power?
 Could the Pharaoh have been protected by some forces or entities that were acting in opposition to God?
 Could it be that God was actually the one who was constrained or limited, in his fight with the Pharaoh?
-I am wondering whether God really did “harden Pharaoh’s heart”, or if Pharaoh hardened his own heart, and God took credit for it, to help conceal his limits.
+I am wondering whether God really did “harden Pharaoh’s heart”, or if Pharaoh hardened his own heart, and God was somehow given credit for doing it, to help conceal his limits.
 This divine assault on Egypt was conducted in a limited way, and achieved only limited success.